 Gifts to the University of Vermont Medical Center Fund help improve the lives of thousands of people in Vermont, northern New York and beyond.
 As medical care continues to advance, we are committed to remaining at the leading edge of research, treatment and prevention—for you, your loved ones and every person in our community.
-The impact of these gifts—no matter how large or small—is illustrated in the in our 2019 Impact Report.
-Please click on the image to see these incredible results.
+No matter how large or small a gift, your investment fuels innovations and advancements that directly impact our hospital’s patient- and family-centered care.

 UVM Medical Center Fund - Going Above and Beyond